-Site P115 Land off Carr Hall Road page 238:
+Site P115 Land off Carr Hall Road, page 238:

 The assessment shows that this site is suitable for 68 dwellings.
-But it lies within both the Green Belt and the Carr Hall Conservation Area.
+But it lies within both the Green Belt and the Carr Hall Conservation Area, an area of historical interest dating from the 16th century.

 SA Objective 5: Although this site is located near to the A6068, Carr Hall Road would be the link road between the site and the wider area.
-But Carr Hall Road varies from a reasonably wide street at the junction with Park Avenue with its fine tarraces of Victorian/Edwardian housing to a narrow country lane at the point where the site will be accessed.
+But Carr Hall Road varies from a reasonably wide street at the junction with Park Avenue, with its fine terraces of Victorian/Edwardian housing, to a narrow country lane at the point where the site will be accessed.
 The line of sight at this point is totally inadequate for a development of this size.

-SA Objective 8: The site is located within Flood Zone 1 and is highlighted as being of high risk of surface water flooding.
-This land, part of the grounds of the former Carr Hall, once contained either an ornamental pond or fish pond, as after even moderate rain a natural pond appears on the lower portion of the site, acting as a natural water attenuation scheme to reduce the rate of water runoff from this field.
-This feature may have some historic significance which would need further investigation.
+SA Objective 8: The site is located within Flood Zone 1 and is highlighted as being at high risk of surface water flooding.
+This land, part of the grounds of the former Carr Hall, contained the largest of the five fish ponds surrounding the Hall, which are marked in the 1848 and subsequent maps, for example the 1893 map used in Pendle Council's Conservation Area appraisal.
+This pond, fed by streams above the site, becomes apparent on the lower portion of the site after even moderate rainfall and takes up a significant proportion of the site.
+At all times it provides natural water attenuation, reducing the rate of water run-off from this field.
+Furthermore, as a feature it may have some historic significance which would need further investigation.